kagetsuchi/Ranorex.ExcelTests/README.md

 ## Dev Notes
 - _I double checked all the elements used on this solution to make sure no content id was used as it is not recommended for testing on a different device._
 - _Still figuring out how to pass a default path on open dialog box when saving an excel file_
 - _Elements under reposotories are not organized.
 Other Elements that are not deleted.
-Forgive me in advanced._
+Forgive me in advance._